Psychology (PSYC) 469

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The course materials include a print Reading File.
-All other materials are available online.
+All other course materials are available online.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.